-LAKE BUENA VISTA, Fla. — Disney’s Hollywood Studios debuted on May 1, 1989 at Walt Disney World Resort to immerse guests in the glamour of show business 365 days a year with thrilling attractions Broadway-style shows, world-class entertainment and television and radio production facilities.
+LAKE BUENA VISTA, Fla. — Disney’s Hollywood Studios debuted on May 1, 1989 at Walt Disney World Resort to immerse guests in the glamour of show business 365 days a year with thrilling attractions, Broadway-style shows and world-class entertainment.

-The park is divided into seven themed lands of attractions:
+The 135-acre park is divided into seven themed lands of attractions:

 - Hollywood Boulevard – The Great Movie Ride: guests travel through classic film scenes and Hollywood moments.

-- Echo Lake – The American Idol Experience in which guests can audition and compete on stage just like on the hit TV show.
-Park audiences can cheer and vote for their favorite contestants.
-Indiana Jones Epic Stunt Spectacular!
+- Echo Lake – Indiana Jones Epic Stunt Spectacular!
 30-minute live show featuring daring stunt artists and thrilling motion picture special effects.
 Star Tours—The Adventures Continue: new 3-D adventures into space with more than 50 ride scenarios.

 - Pixar Place – Toy Story Midway Mania! celebrates Disney•Pixar classics “Toy Story” and “Toy Story 2,” with a 3-D ride-game experience in which guests aim for animated targets using their own special on-board spring-action shooter.

 - Sunset Boulevard – Rock ‘n’ Roller Coaster Starring Aerosmith catapults guests through a series of unexpected Tinseltown twists and turns to the tunes of Aerosmith on this indoor roller coaster.
+Sunset Showcase is an entertainment showplace custom designed to host a variety of different experiences over time, which currently hosts Club Disney, a dance party with Disney Characters during the day, and Club Villain, a special ticket dance-and-dine event at night.
 The Twilight Zone Tower of Terror begins a thrilling journey through eerie corridors of the Hollywood Tower Hotel and culminates as guests plummet 13 stories again and again — faster than free-fall — in a breathtaking finale.
 Beauty and the Beast—Live on Stage musical stage show runs multiple times daily in the Theater of the Stars.
 Fantasmic!
 Mickey Mouse’s dream comes to life in a brilliant display of lights, lasers, fireworks and water animation.

-- Citizens of Hollywood Cavalcade of Stars – Improv actors straight from Hollywood’s Golden Age perform as stars of yesteryear by the park’s Sorcerer’s Hat icon and invite guests to join the fun.
+- Citizens of Hollywood Cavalcade of Stars – Improv actors straight from Hollywood’s Golden Age perform as stars of yesteryear and invite guests to join the fun.

 Food and Beverage